-The forward \emph{edge-preserving} (anisotropic) process described in~\cref{eq:our_forward_process} in its pure form is not very meaningful in our setup.
-This is because if the edges are preserved all the way up to time $t=T$, we end up with a rather complex distribution $p_T(x)$ that we cannot analytically take samples from.
-Instead, we would like to end up with a well-known \emph{prior} distribution at time $t=T$, such as the standard normal distribution.
+The forward \emph{edge-preserving} process described in~\cref{eq:our_forward_process} in its pure form is not very meaningful in a generative setting.
+This is because if the edges are preserved all the way up to time $t=T$, we end up with a rather complex \emph{prior} distribution $p_T(x)$ that we cannot efficiently take samples from.
+Instead, we would like to end up with a well-known distribution at time $t=T$, such as the standard normal distribution.
 To achieve this, we instead consider the following hybrid forward process: